Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Experiments

 \subsection{Execution Time}

-In this section, we evaluate the efficiency of different ensemble clustering approaches and report their execution times on the benchmark datasets in Table~\ref{table:compare_time}.
-In general, larger dimensions and larger sample sizes lead to greater computational costs for the ensemble clustering approaches.
-As can be seen in Table~\ref{table:compare_time}, the proposed MDEC approach consumes less than 1 second of time on fourteen out of the totally fifteen cancer gene expression datasets.
-On the five image datasets, the time efficiency of the proposed MDEC approach is also comparable to the other ensemble clustering approaches.
+In this section, we evaluate the efficiency of different ensemble clustering algorithms and report their execution times on the benchmark datasets in Table~\ref{table:compare_time}.
+The experiments are conducted in MATLAB R2016a 64-bit on a workstation with Intel i9-7940X CPU and 64 GB memory.

-In summary, as can be seen in Tables~\ref{table:compare_ce_nmi} to \ref{table:compare_time} and Figures~\ref{fig:comp_nmi_Msize} to \ref{fig:compVaryM_all}, the proposed MDEC approach has shown significant advantages in clustering accuracy while exhibiting competitive time efficiency when compared against the state-of-the-art ensemble clustering approaches.
+In general, larger dimensions and larger sample sizes lead to greater computational costs for the ensemble clustering algorithms.
+As shown in Table~\ref{table:compare_time}, the proposed MDEC-HC, MDEC-SC, and MDEC-BG algorithms each consume less than 1 second of time on 14 out of the totally 18 cancer gene expression datasets.
+On the 12 image/speech datasets, the proposed algorithms also show comparable time efficiency with the other ensemble clustering algorithms.

-All of the experiments are conducted in MATLAB R2016a 64-bit on a workstation (Windows 10 Enterprise 64-bit, 12 Intel 2.40 GHz processors, 128 GB of RAM).
+To summarize, as can be seen in Tables~\ref{table:compare_ce_nmi} to \ref{table:compare_time} and Figs.~\ref{fig:comp_nmi_Msize} to \ref{fig:compVaryM_all}, the proposed three ensemble clustering algorithms have shown considerable advantages in clustering effectiveness while exhibiting competitive time efficiency when compared with the state-of-the-art ensemble clustering algorithms.